c-yue/Campaign-Conversion-Forecasting/README.md

 # Campaign-Conversion-Forecasting

 #### Assignment 2 (of Marketing Analytics) is a predictive modeling exercise.
-#### My objective is to maximize the financial performance of that campaign for the charity.
+#### My objective is to maximize the financial performance of a specific campaign for a charity.

 My goal is to predict who is likely to make a donation to the charity for the fundraising campaign “C189” (%), and how much money they are likely to give if they do (€).